thinkshout/thinkshout/_team/brett-meyer.md

 last_name: Meyer
 position: Chief Strategy Officer
 leadin: |
-  In 1994, Brett did 50,000 pull-ups to win a $20 bet.
-He brings this same level of drive to his communications consulting.
-As our content strategist, Brett helps our clients craft compelling messages and measure the success of their digital campaigns.
+  In 1994, Brett did 50,000 pull-ups in a year to win a $20 bet.
+He brings this same level of drive to ThinkShout’s clients.
+As the leader of our strategy and user experience team, Brett works to keep us ahead of digital trends so we can equip our clients with the content and engagement strategies that will help elevate them above the noise.
 social:
   github:
   twitter: https://twitter.com/brett_meyer